Debugging

 vline!([θ_real], label="Real θ", title = "Inference results")Using callbacks in the infer function

 Another way to inspect the inference procedure is to use the callbacks or events from the infer function.
 Read more about callbacks in the documentation to the infer function.
-Here, we show a simple application of callbacks to a simple IID inference problem.
-We start with model specification:
+Here, we show an application of callbacks to a model containing both scalar and vectorized latent variables.
+We start with the model specification:

 using RxInfer